Next event: June/July 2022

 Michael is responsible for providing coverage of the infrastructure sector in North America for Mercer’s Wealth business.
 He also delivers advice and consulting services to clients on investing in infrastructure, including portfolio construction, portfolio management, fund manager selection and direct investing.
 He sits on the Infrastructure Ratings Review Committee, which is responsible for overseeing research ratings on all infrastructure strategies.

-He joined Mercer in 2014 from Astute Investment Concepts, where he was editor in chief.
-Prior to that he worked at TD Securities and BMO Capital Markets, where he was a senior equity research analyst predominantly covering the North American power, utilities, and renewable energy sectors.
+Prior to joining Mercer, he worked for some of Canada’s largest financial institutions, including TD Securities and BMO Capital Markets, where he was a senior equity research analyst predominantly covering the North American power, utilities, and renewable energy sectors.

 Michael holds a bachelor’s degree in Commerce from the University of British Columbia and is both a Chartered Professional Accountant and a Chartered Financial Analyst Charterholder.